rtmigo/prefnotifiers_flutter/README.md

 reads the actual data from the storage.
 Asynchronous **loading starts automatically when the object is created**.

-But what if we want to get actual data before doing anything else?
+But what if we want to get the loaded data before doing anything else?

 ``` dart